rabauke/mpl/README.md

-# mpl
-MPL - A message passing library
+# MPL - A message passing library

 MPL is a message passing library written in C++11 based on the MPI (Message Passing Interface) standard.
 Since the C++ API has been dropped